Maxey Whitehead

 Maxey Whitehead is an American voice actress who provided voices for a number of English-language versions of Japanese anime.
 She is generally cast as young boys or young girls.
-Her roles include Alphonse Elric from Fullmetal Alchemist: Brotherhood, Dende from Dragon Ball Z Kai, Czeslaw Meyer from Baccano!, and Crona from Soul Eater.
+Her roles include Alphonse Elric from Fullmetal Alchemist: Brotherhood, Dende from Dragon Ball Z Kai, Czeslaw Meyer from Baccano!, Crona from Soul Eater, and Ellis from El Cazador de la Bruja.

 Biography

 Whitehead was working as a stage actor when her friend R. Bruce Elliott was planning to audition for Romeo × Juliet and invited her along.
 She auditioned and landed the voice actor part of Antonio.
 She also voiced Ellis in the girls-with-guns anime El Cazador de la Bruja and voices the main character Tsukimi Kurashita in Princess Jellyfish.

 Whitehead was roommates with fellow voice actress Emily Neves in college.
 She has stated that her favorite character to voice so far in her career has been Crona from Soul Eater.